The following table lists every library-defined property.

 For compass objects Note that the standard

-compass objects defined by the library all provide a number
+compass objects defined by the library all provide a number property,

 in case this might be useful to the designer.

-orders |
+| orders | Routine |

-For animate
+For animate or

-objects This carries out the player's
+talkable objects This carries out the player's

-orders (or doesn't, as it sees fit): it looks at actor
+orders (or doesn't, as it sees fit): it looks at actor,

-and second
+action, noun and second to

 do so.
-Unless this object is the current player, actor
+Unless this object is the current player, actor is

 irrelevant (it is always the player) and the object is the person